prakashtyata/WP-plugin/readme.txt

-ChatGPT SEO Wizard is a Wordpress plugin that uses Open AI's GPT-3 language model to generate SEO titles, descriptions, product descriptions and product FAQs.
+SEO Wizard with ChatGPT is a Wordpress plugin that uses Open AI's GPT-3 language model to generate SEO titles, descriptions, product descriptions and product FAQs.

 ## Features